 The unit can be converted between "US" and "Metric".
-(See "HOW TO USE SETTING BUTTON" later in this section.)
+(See "How to use SETTING button" (P.4-11).)

 The Reminder will be automatically displayed when the specified distance has been driven and every time the ignition switch is pushed to the ACC or ON position.
 The reminder will not appear while driving.